-Call Lynch Law Firm to Discuss Your Claim
+Call Lynch Law Firm, PC to Discuss Your Claim

 Product manufacturers have an obligation to produce safe products that do not pose an unreasonable risk of harm.
 When they fail to fulfill that obligation, and consumers get hurt, they should be held liable for damages.

 Philips Respironics may face liability for producing defective CPAP and BiPAP machines that may increase the risk of lung cancer or other serious health problems.
-Lynch Law Firm is investigating these types of cases, and victims can meet with us in a free consultation to discuss possible legal options.
+Lynch Law Firm, PC is investigating these types of cases, and victims can meet with us in a free consultation to discuss possible legal options.